appsmithorg/appsmith-docs/website/docs/reference/widgets/list.md

 1. Enable the Server Side Pagination property for the List
 2. Call the query on the onPageChange event listener.
-3. Calculate the required pageOffset using the pageSize and pageNo property as shown below:

 ```javascript
 List1.pageOffset = (List1.pageNo - 1) * List1.pageSize